-- Gold and other bullion - Certain income streams, eg short-term asset tested income - Approved deposit funds, deferred annuities and superannuation fund investments held by people over 65+ - Loans, including those to family trust and companies - Gifts of money or other assets of more than \$10,000 per financial year, or more than \$30,000 over 5 financial years.
+- Gold and other bullion

+- Certain income streams, eg short-term asset tested income

+- Approved deposit funds, deferred annuities and superannuation fund investments held by people over 65+

+- Loans, including those to family trust and companies

+- Gifts of money or other assets of more than \$10,000 per financial year, or more than \$30,000 over 5 financial years.

-If my only source of income is from financial investments, how much can I have invested before I start losing some of my pension under the income test or 'deeming' provisions?
+QUESTION: If my only source of income is from financial investments, how much can I have invested before I start losing some of my pension under the income test or 'deeming' provisions?

-Single Pensioner \$152,031 Pensioner Couple (combined income) \$267,600 Note: These figures are based on deeming rates mentioned previously and apply on if you have no other income.
-Rates will also change if you have dependant children
+Single Pensioner \$269,688 Pensioner Couple (combined income) \$471,466

+Note: These figures are based on deeming rates mentioned previously and apply only if you have no other income.
+Rates will also change if you have dependent children from your savings.
+If you respond to the deeming rules by investing to get higher returns, your total income will increase.
+If your financial investments earn more than the deeming rates, the extra income is not counted when assessed.